hezron2010/m365-user-onboarding-automation/README.md

 Automates onboarding of new employees in Microsoft 365.
 Supports scaling remote teams.

 ## Features
-- Create Azure AD accounts
+- Creates Azure AD user accounts
-- Assign Microsoft 365 licenses
+- Assigns Microsoft 365 licenses
-- Add users to Teams & SharePoint groups
+- Adds user to Teams and SharePoint groups
-- Generate onboarding checklist
+- Generates onboarding checklist

+## Benefits
+- Supports multiple simultaneous onboarding
+- Reduces errors and downtime
+- Ensures consistent access and permissions

 ## Tech
+- PowerShell
+- Azure AD / Entra ID
-- PowerShell, Azure AD, Microsoft 365
+- Microsoft 365

 ## Usage
-1. Customize CSV with new employee details
+1. Customize the CSV file with new employee details.
-2. Run onboarding.ps1 in PowerShell
+2. Run `onboarding.ps1` in PowerShell with admin privileges.
-3. Verify accounts and group access
+3. Verify that users have been added to Teams, SharePoint, and assigned licenses.

+## Screenshots
+*(Optional: include images of workflow or script output)*